 Due to financial constraints the capital budget is focused mainly on water infrastructure which is funded by national government grants amounting to R264 million.
-A grant of R51,6 million has been allocated to the district by the Department of Human Settlements out of consideration the damages suffered by the community uThukela district during the floods.

 Further amounts have been budget internally for vehicles to the value of R3 million rand R500 thousand for computer hardware and R650 thousand for furniture.